 - Believing that tithing acknowledges God’s ownership is simply not found in the bible anywhere.

 - Look at God’s example: he gave his only son, not a tithe.
 (John 3:16)

-I’m certain that there are those who do tithe, that really believe and practice that God owns everything; but i’m also just as positive that there are those who do not tithe, that also practice and believe that God owns everything.
+I’m certain that there are those who do tithe, that really believe and practice that God owns everything; but I’m also just as positive that there are those who do not tithe, that also practices and believes that God owns everything.